 - Vocational training programs which are aligned with employment opportunities in critical industry sectors such as healthcare, manufacturing, and transportation;

-- and adult education bridge programs which integrate vocational training in order to advance low-skilled job seekers along educational and career pathways.
+- Adult education bridge programs which integrate vocational training in order to advance low-skilled job seekers along educational and career pathways;

 We also recognize the need to improve the overall effectiveness of the workforce development system.
 We welcome applications for policy advocacy efforts to improve the quality of job and education training programs and to increase access to education and training for low-income adults.